 If you run a storefront business or offer a service that is within a specific local-based geographic area, then you will want to focus your marketing efforts on getting in front of local traffic.
 Since many marketing initiatives are of a more global nature that doesn’t help you at all, there are actually a few specific things you can do to ensure you get visible in front of the local people that you want to attract to your business.
-Aside from using targeted Facebook and Google Ads, local search optimization can help your business be found in searches when people are looking for a business likes yours in their area.
+Aside from using targeted Facebook and Google Ads run by a firm similar to Appiloque, local search optimization can help your business be found in searches when people are looking for a business likes yours in their area.
 So what can you do to optimize website for local search to earn better ranking?

 Crucial Tips to Optimize Website For Local Search

 Local search engine optimization can be just as time-consuming and competitive as “regular” SEO.
 The same rules apply — you need to have good content and quality links.
 However, the tactics are slightly different in specific areas.
 Here are 13 techniques to optimize website for local search and improve your rankings locally:

 Make a list of local regions you’d like to rank for

 This will include your city, your major metropolitan area, county, and province or state.
 Think about the neighboring towns that your business can also serve in addition to your own.
 Then create long-tail keyword phrases for each of these.
 For example instead of optimizing for “home staging”, you can optimize for several phrases including”Yourcityhere home staging” “Yourmetroregionhere home staging”, “YourCountyhere home staging”, “Yourregionhere home staging” etc.

 2. Add your business address at the footer of your website in text

 This not only acts as a clue that shows Google you are a local business but also shows your website visitors that they are in the right place.
 Showing your location and the areas served on your website is vital for localized businesses.
 It’s also a good idea to embed a dynamic Google Map for good measure and ease of customers finding your location.